hCaptcha/eth-kvstore/README.md

 A way to store key-value pairs tied to your ethereum address.

 ## Motivation
-Retrieving the public key of an ethereum address is impossible due to how address and public key are separately derived from the private key.
+We built this smart contract for our own needs in the HUMAN Protocol to allow ethereum addresses to publish and rotate public keys for signing and encrypting arbitrary data.

-We built this smart contract for our own needs to be able to map ethereum addresses to their corresponding public keys.
+Separating identity (ETH addr keypair) and signing/encryption (public key published by ETH addr) means we avoid putting the identity key at risk via chosen-plaintext or known-plaintext attacks on the signing/encryption keys, and can easily rotate signing/encryption keys as needed.

 ## Prerequisites
 Three environment variables are needed to interact with the contract: